-James then presented the wicker basket (prepared secretly by my mother) with some sparkling apple juice, finger sandwiches, grapes, crackers and cheese, nuts, and some huge chocolate-covered strawberries for dessert.
+James then presented the wicker basket (prepared secretly by his mother) with some sparkling apple juice, finger sandwiches, grapes, crackers and cheese, nuts, and some huge chocolate-covered strawberries for dessert.
 We used our fine china and our wedding gift crystal wine glasses.
 Not included was a bottle opener.
 I had to open the sparkling apple juice by using an exposed nail head in the gazebo.
 When the cap finally popped off the juice exploded out the top and I got a nice shower!

 After that, the violinist came up and read,